Going to the Hospital With a Hearing Aid or Hearing Implant (https://blog.medel.com/going-to-the-hospital-with-a-hearing-aid-or-hearing-implant/)

 For scans like MRI or CT, bring along any medical identification cards you have.
 Be clear with your team that you have a hearing loss and use a hearing aid or cochlear implant.
 You’ll have to remove the aid or processor during the scan.
 Make sure that your aid or processor is kept in a safe location, so that you can put it back on when the scan is finished.

 If you have a cochlear implant, this will influence which strength of MRI you can have.
 Not all MRI strengths are compatible with all cochlear implants.
 Some cochlear implants need surgery to remove the implant’s magnet before having an MRI.
-The MED-EL SYNCHRONY Cochlear Implant is the only CI that’s conditionally safe at 3.0 Tesla without removing the magnet, and the CONCERTO and SONATA Cochlear Implants are both safe at 1.5 Tesla without removing the magnet.
+The MED-EL SYNCHRONY cochlear implant series is conditionally safe at 3.0 Tesla without removing the magnet, and the CONCERTO and SONATA cochlear implants are both safe at 1.5 Tesla without removing the magnet.* If you or your medical team are looking for more information on MRIs with cochlear and other hearing implant systems, you can find all you need to know in the Important Safety Information section on our website.

 When having surgery, find out if you need a general anesthetic.
 If you do, ask your surgical team to keep your audio processor safe.
 A good idea would be to keep it in a plastic case with your name and room number written on.
 Lots of parts in the operating theater will be made of metal, so a processor that’s just lying around might stick to one of them and be hard to find.